Election Information

 RI Board of Elections – 2000 Plainfield Pike (Parking lot at Sailor Way entrance)

-Any completed mail ballot can be placed in either Board of Elections Mail Ballot Drop Box in Cranston no later than 8 p.m. on Election Night, Tuesday, June 4, 2024.
-Mail Ballots may also be received during normal business hours in the Canvassing Authority office, Room 100 at Cranston City Hall or at any polling location during voting hours.
+Any completed Rhode Island mail ballot may be placed in any official state Board of Elections Mail Ballot Drop Box, statewide, no later than 8 p.m. on Election Night, Tuesday, November 5, 2024.
+Mail Ballots may also be received during normal business hours in the Canvassing Authority office, Room 100 at Cranston City Hall.

 State of Rhode Island Election Information Links